-The U.S. has updated its visa policies to increase security.
-It will likely take longer to get a visa than it used to and applicants will find that a few new security measures have been put into place.
-For details that may apply specifically to your country, see information posted by your nearest U.S. Consulate or Embassy.
+The U.S. has updated its visa policies to increase sec rity.
+It will likely take longer to get a visa than it us to and applicants will find that a few new security mea ures have been put into place.
+For details that may app specifically to your country, see information posted by your nearest U.S. Consulate or Embassy.